 You will be classified as one of the fee categories below.

-All our MSc Medical Imaging offer holders will be considered for our 3 x £6000 scholarships to be used towards tuition fees.
+In addition, all offer holders will be considered for our 3 x £6000 Tuition Fee Scholarships to be used towards tuition fees.
 The decision will be made based on academic merit and those who have been nominated will be notified by the end of May.

 All students entering the University must provide evidence that they can use English well enough to study effectively at the University of Aberdeen.